PetrIakovlev1/TasksTracer/README.md

   2. MS SQL queries are called through stored procedures.
   3. DataTables.js.
   4. Active Directory seeker.
-  5. Attached files store in SQL table.
+  5. Attached files for each task are stored in SQL table.
   6. Tasks approve mechanism is done via emailing (from SQL) with GUID.